population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Layoffs are likely in both the agricultural and non-agricultural sectors.
 To complicate the picture, some may resort to agricultural production, even if there is a lower return than their original job.

-Table 3, columns 4 and 5 show the
-relative risk of being in the agricultural sector and not working, respectively, versus working in the non-agricultural sector.
+The two bottom panels of [@fig:work_employment] show the coefficients for the multinomial fixed effects logit model on the likelihood of working in the agricultural sector and not working, respectively, versus working in the non-agricultural sector.
+To help with interpretation, \ref{tab:transition} shows the transition probabilities between the three groups from round to round.[^absolute_groups]

+[^absolute_groups]: Appendix @fig:transition_absolute shows the unweighted counts of household by labor market group.

+\input{../tables/transition_table.tex}

+As we have pre-Covid information, we use that as the excluded round.
-Not surprisingly, the short-run effect of the first lockdown is to significantly the risk of not working relative to being employed in the non-agricultural sector, with the relative risk of not working increasing by 11.6 relative to working in the non-agricultural sector.
+Not surprisingly, the short-run effect of the first lockdown is to significantly increase the risk of not working relative to being employed in the non-agricultural sector, although there was also a significant shift to agriculture.
-However, there was also a significant shift to agriculture after the first lockdown: the relative risk of working in agriculture is 3.9 times higher compared to working in the non-agricultural sector.
+Only just over half of all households working in the non-agricultural sector pre-Covid remain in that section, while 30% are not working and 15% are working in agriculture in Round 1.
+About 7% of the households working in agriculture pre-Covid report not working in Round 1, likely because the lockdowns also affected sale and processing of agricultural produce.
-The results suggest that while more people were not working, there is also a significant switch to agricultural work to cope with the effects of the first lockdown.[^9]
+Hence, the results suggest that while more people were not working, there is also a significant switch to agricultural work to cope with the effects of the first lockdown.[^occupation_switch]
-While the magnitude of the relative risk for not working declined to 2.8 times, the strong effect on working in agriculture persisted in the medium run, suggesting that people did not immediately shift back to non-agricultural work after the end of the first lockdown.

-[^9]: While not focusing on lockdowns, one prior study finds evidence that the pandemic itself led to a switch in occupations, particularly among salaried and business persons, with agriculture seeing the biggest inflow of labor compared to other industries [@Gupta2021].
+[^occupation_switch]: While not focusing on lockdowns, one prior study finds evidence that the pandemic itself led to a switch in occupations, particularly among salaried and business persons, with agriculture seeing the biggest inflow of labor compared to other industries [@Gupta2021].

+Although there was some recovery by Round 2, half of those who were not working in Round 1 are now working in agriculture, while only 25% move (back) to the non-agricultural sector.
+Furthermore, relative to pre-Covid, households remain substantially more likely to be working in agriculture than non-agriculture for the next three survey rounds, and only by Round 5, March 2021, is there a reduction in the likelihood of working in agriculture, although it comes not from a movement to non-agricultural work but rather from not working.

+Unfortunately, we cannot see the short-term movement across groups after the second lockdown, but the medium-term effect is a reversal of the very gradual improvement in the likelihood of working in the non-agricultural sector that occurred between Round 2 and 6.
+This is combined with a substantial movement to not working, mostly from agriculture, possibly from a combination of the lockdown and the lower-than-normal rainfall.
-However, we do not find a higher likelihood of agricultural work in the medium run following the second lockdown compared to the non-lockdown periods, likely because the concurrent dry spell negatively affected the agricultural labor market.
-The lack of opportunities in the agricultural sector may also explain why individuals were likely to remain at the same job after the second lockdown (results from column 3).
-Overall, these results suggest that while some joined the agricultural sector to cope with the effects of the first lockdown, the negative impact of the lower than normal rainfall during the later half of 2021 on agriculture meant that this was a less attractive coping mechanism during the second lockdown.
+The lack of opportunities in the agricultural sector may also explain why individuals were likely to remain at the same job after the second lockdown (Panel 3).

+The results suggest that the Covid-19 lockdowns had pronounced effects on employment dynamics, underscored by the migration from non-agricultural to agricultural employment and the significant increases in the likelihood of not working.
+Although there was a semblance of recovery after the first lockdown, the continued high levels of agricultural employment imply a structural rather than a transitory adjustment to the employment landscape.
+Furthermore, the resurgence of restrictions interrupted the nascent recovery in  non-agricultural employment, showing the precariousness of economic revival in the face of additional lockdowns.
+Overall, the results underscore the agricultural sector's role as a vital reservoir of employment during periods of economic upheaval, yet also highlights its susceptibility to further disruptions, whether policy-driven or environmental.

 ## Income Sources